-ART 3030 Painting III 4cr A continuation of ART 2030 Painting II, this studio course emphasizes experimentation with materials and concepts.
+ART 4030 Painting IV 4cr A continuation of ART 3030 Painting III, this studio course emphasizes experimentation with materials and concepts.
 Students work on a series of paintings with a strong understanding of composition and color.
 Work is developed from direct observation.
 Students should plan to spend additional time working on their projects each week outside of scheduled class time.
-Course Fee. Δ Artistic Expression Prerequisite: ART 2030 Painting II or permission of instructor.
+Course Fee.
+May be repeated one time for a maximum of 8 credits.
+Prerequisite: ART 3030 Painting III or permission of instructor.

-ART 3040 Printmaking III 4cr A continuation of ART 2040 Printmaking II, this studio course offers a further exploration in the processes of printmaking and may include relief printing, letterpress, intaglio, lithography, and silkscreen.
+ART 4040 Printmaking IV 4cr A continuation of ART 3040 Printmaking III, this studio course offers a further exploration in the processes of printmaking and may include relief printing, letterpress, intaglio, lithography, and silkscreen.
 Students are encouraged to go in depth with a chosen medium or combine various printmaking media in their work and produce a portfolio of prints that includes a series of conceptually related pieces.
 The course includes independent research on print artists, techniques, and historical context.
 Students should plan to spend additional time working on their projects each week outside of scheduled class time.
-Course Fee. Δ Artistic Expression Prerequisite: ART 2040 Printmaking II or permission of instructor.
-ART 3090 Photography III 4cr A continuation of ART 2090 Photography II, students at level III pursue a personalized aesthetic and individualized body of work.
+Course Fee.
+May be repeated one time for a maximum of 8 credits.
+Prerequisite: ART 3040 Printmaking III or permission of instructor.
+ART 4090 Photography IV 4cr A continuation of ART 3090 Photography III, students at level IV pursue a personalized aesthetic and individualized body of work.
 Critical skills are developed through group and individual critiques, presentations, readings, and discussions of student work as well as historical and contemporary photographic works.
 Students are required to purchase film and photo paper.
 Students should plan to spend additional time working on their projects each week outside of scheduled class time.
-Course Fee. Δ Artistic Expression Prerequisite: ART 2090 Photography II or permission of instructor.
+Course Fee.
+May be repeated one time for a maximum of 8 credits.
+Prerequisite: ART 3090 Photography III or permission of instructor.